Laharah/redlist/README.md

 (private) playlists for you (should you want it to).
 [RED]list stores this api token in the config directory and refreshes and re-uses it for future use.

+***Note: The re-direct url is set to `http://127.0.0.1:8989/` as a dummy address.
+If you have a process listening on that port that may cause re-directs, you may have to temporarily disable it during authentication with Spotify.***

 ## Configuration

 [RED]list has several configuration options.
 The defaults are shown here: